janvi33/Calculator/README.md

 ## Contributing 💡
 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.
-If you find any issue just put it in the repository issue section, thank you.
+If you find any issue just put it in the repository issue section, thank you. my name is Janvi bhalala